Juhani

 and benchmarking (see figure 7).

 Figure 7.
-A comprehensive quality management approach for establishing
+A comprehensive QM approach for establishing

 foundations of operational business activities and their continual